 Can Cats From Communal Rooms In Shelters Do Okay in Smaller Spaces?

-If you go to a shelter and see a kitty you’d like to adopt in a big cat room where many cats are, do not worry about your apartment being small.
+If you go to a shelter and see a kitty you'd like to adopt in a big cat room where many cats are, do not worry about your apartment is small.
 Cats living by themselves usually adjust to smaller quarters because they do not have to worry about competing with other cats.